Website Launch Checklist: Key Highlights

 47. Watch For Alarming/Suspicious Activities

-Alarming or suspicious activities in SEO can be domain health or authority drops, across-the-board traffic decreases or other drops in other SEO-related KPIs.
+Alarming or suspicious activities in SEO can be domain health or authority drops, across-the-board traffic decreases or other drops in other relevant KPIs.

-To keep track, ensure you have access to a top SEO tracking tool, like Ahrefs or SEMrush.
+To keep track, ensure you have access to an in-depth tracking tool, like Ahrefs or SEMrush.

 Security & Development Monitoring